BOOZEMAKERS

 Editorial independence notice: Boozemakers maintains full editorial independence.
 We purchase all products at retail and are never compensated for our reviews.
 Affiliate links may earn us a commission at no extra cost to you.

-The nose is bright and inviting: vanilla, honey, and fresh citrus create a cheerful opening that's a world away from the intimidating complexity some Scotch enthusiasts worship.
-There's biscuit malt, a touch of spice, and a smoothness that immediately signals "come in, sit down, don't be afraid."
+The nose is bright and inviting: vanilla, honey, and fresh citrus open the glass with a cheerful directness that sits a world away from the intimidating peat-and-iodine complexity some Scotch drinkers worship.
+Biscuit malt, a touch of warm spice (cinnamon, not pepper), and the kind of approachable smoothness that signals "come in, sit down, don't be afraid."
+Smell it next to a Glenfiddich 12 and you'll catch the family resemblance immediately — Glenfiddich is one of the three components, and the Speyside fingerprint is unmistakable.

-The finish is short and clean, with malt and vanilla fading quickly.
-It's a polite, undemanding close.
+The finish is short and clean.
+Malt and vanilla fade quickly.
+It's a polite, undemanding close — which is exactly the design brief for an entry-level blended malt at this price.

-Monkey Shoulder won't replace your collection of age-stated single malts, but it doesn't intend to.
-It occupies its own niche brilliantly: the Scotch that makes whisky fun, accessible, and guilt-free to pour generously.
+This isn't a Scotch that will replace your collection of age-stated single malts, and it doesn't intend to.
+It occupies a specific niche brilliantly: the bottle that makes whisky fun, accessible, and guilt-free to pour generously.
+For first-time Scotch buyers, for cocktails, and for the friend who insists they "don't like Scotch," this is the answer.

 Share this review